Nevada's 6th Senate district: 2012

-Federal and statewide results in District 6
+Federal and statewide results

 History

 The 6th district was created when the districts were redrawn in 2011 as a result of the 2010 Census.
 The borders of the redrawn districts went into effect on January 1, 2012 for filing for office, and for nominating and electing senators.
 They became effective for all other purposes on November 7 – the day after Election Day, when the new senator terms began.
 The borders of District 6 are defined in the Nevada Revised Statutes using census tracts, block groups, and blocks.

 When it was established in the 1980s, Clark County Senate District 6 took up most of northwest Clark County, including Indian Springs, Mount Charleston, Blue Diamond, and the western suburbs of Las Vegas.
 In the 1990s, it contracted in size to accommodate the growing community of Summerlin and expanding suburbs in the western part of the Las Vegas Valley.
 It has been redrawn in the same general area since.

 Former holders of the seat include Ray Rawson, Bob Beers and Allison Copening.